 Omar is thought to weigh 30.87lb (14kg), which is far more than the average Maine Coon cat that usually sits within the 8 – 25lb weight bracket.

 This Maine Coon has always been fussy with his food, and kangaroo is the only meat he will eat.
 Could this Maine Coons unusual diet of raw kangaroo meat be held accountable for why he has grown so big?

 What Does A Large Maine Coon Look Like?

 I could try explaining the sheer size of the Maine Coon cat breed until I’m blue in the face.
-However, sometimes a picture speaks a thousand words, and in this case these Youtube videos are a really great way for my readers to immediately visualise the real life proportions of a Maine Coon cat.
+However, sometimes a picture speaks a thousand words, and in this case, these Youtube videos are a really great way for my readers to immediately visualize the real-life proportions of a Maine Coon cat.